CPA-verified

 Line 6 is crucial for reporting any short-term capital loss carryover, and line 7 aggregates your net short-term capital gains or losses.

-Form Schedule D Part I Short-Term
+Form 8949 Part I Short-Term Capital Gains and Losses

-Form Schedule D Part I Short-Term
+Form 8949 Part I Short-Term Capital Gains and Losses

 Part 2: Long-term Capital Gains and Losses